contino/flight-controller/docs/domains/Guardrail/events/GuardrailActivationCount[Metric]/index.md

 ### Details

-Flight Controller looks at a previous guardrail activation and calculates time till it is resolved.
+Flight Controller looks at all guardrail activations and gives you the total amount.

 <NodeGraph title="Consumer / Producer Diagram" />